Do Candlesticks Pattern Work? Are They Reliable? A Quantitative Backtest Of 23 Candlesticks (Trading Strategy)

 Thus we need to make our own criteria for when to close the position.
 If you want to know our exit criteria and have the quantified code for all the 23 formations, please click on the link further down in the article under the heading called “Amibroker code for candlesticks”.

 The exit criteria are a vital part of any strategy and can, of course, change results dramatically.
 Even a strategy based on random entry can generate splendid results using the “correct” exit criteria.
-And, honestly, when testing the candlestick formations, it would probably be fairer if we had different exits based on the number of days since entry.
-But we leave that test to another day.
+And, honestly, when backtesting the candlestick formations, it would probably be fairer if we had different exits based on the number of days since entry.
+But we leave that backtest to another day.

-The results are in: Do candlesticks work?
-A 100% quantified test
+Results and Performance: Do candlesticks work?
+A 100% quantified backtest

 Some of the formations are meant as bearish formations.
-Nevertheless, we test all formations by buying, not selling/shorting.
+Nevertheless, we backtest all formations by buying, not selling/shorting.

-We tested the 23 formations on the S&P 500 using the ETF SPY from its inception in 1993 until the end of November 2020.
-The results are summarized in this table:
+We backtested the 23 formations on the S&P 500 using the ETF SPY from its inception in 1993 until the end of November 2020.
+The results are summarized in this table (the candlestick patterns are not revealed on purpose) :

 What happens if we trade only the strategies with a higher profit factor than 1.5 from the table above?
 That is 12 patterns in total.